 What Products do I need to Order?

 Quick info: The paint pen is good for very small paint chips and scratches.
 You should not apply paint with the brush cap bottle to areas larger than a dime.
 Anything larger and you will be unhappy with the results, especially with metallic paints.
 We recommend ordering the spray can for all larger areas.
-If your paint damage is larger than the tip of a pencil eraser, it should be repaired with a spray can.
-The paint pens do not work well on larger areas.
-Also, you can use the pen on key scratches.
-It is also useful for tricoat finishes.
-The paint pen will fill a couple hundred small chips.
-Again, do not try to repair areas larger than a pencil eraser with the paint pen!
+Paint Pens, Brushing and Spray cans

 1 oz.
 Brush Cap Bottle-Use this size where you wish to use a brush to repair the paint.
 Do not try to brush areas larger than a dime, especially metallics!

-12.5 Spray Can-Each can covers six square feet and is used to repair larger areas.This paint is ready to spray out of the can.
+12 oz.
+Spray Can-Each can covers four square feet and is used to repair larger areas.This paint is ready to spray out of the can.

 Larger Sizes-Pints, Quarts and Gallons are used with your own spray equipment.